kubemq-io/kubemq-js/README.md

 ```

-Above command will compile the .ts file and produce the .js file in same directory where .ts file is, To run the compiled JavaScript file use below command .
+Above command will compile the .ts file and produce the .js file in same directory where .ts file is, If you use the `npm run build` it will generate the js files
+in dist folder `dist/examples`

+To run the compiled JavaScript file use below command .

 ```bash